-Looking to estimate your 401(a) savings withdrawals in the future?
+Are they looking to estimate your 401(a) savings withdrawals in the future?
 Our free online 401(a) calculator can help.
-Enter your current retirement savings balance and projected annual growth rate, and our calculator will do the rest!
-This is a great tool for anyone looking to know how much they’ll need to be saved up for retirement.
+Enter your retirement savings balance and projected annual growth rate; our calculator will do the rest!
+This is an excellent tool for anyone looking to know how much they’ll need to be saved up for retirement.

 401a Savings Calculator